Antonio Delgado (1977- )

 One of New York’s 27 representatives, Delgado has been assigned to the Committee on Agriculture (Subcommittees on Biotechnology, Horticulture, Research, Commodity Exchanges, Energy, and Credit), the Committee on Small Business (Subcommittees on Economic Growth, Tax, and Capital Access), and the Committee on Transportation and Infrastructure (Subcommittees on Highways and Transit and Water Resources and Environment).
 He is also a member of the Congressional Black Caucus and the Congressional Progressive Caucus.

-Determined to help his constituency, Delgado entered congress with a mandate to work across the aisle and has joined forces with Republicans on a bipartisan task force on Heroin and Opioids, in a Freshman Working Group on Addiction, and on a Rural Broadband Caucus.
+Determined to help his constituency, Delgado entered congress with a mandate to work across the aisle, he joined forces with Republicans on a bipartisan task force on Heroin and Opioids while serving in a Freshman Working Group on Addiction, and on a Rural Broadband Caucus.

-Delgado is married to documentary filmmaker Lacey Schwartz and lives in Rhinebeck, New York.
+Delgado is married to documentary filmmaker Lacey Schwartz and the couple live in Rhinebeck, New York.
 They have twin boys, Maxwell and Coltrane.